David W. Girard

 University of the Pacific, McGeorge School of Law (J.D., 2010); University of California, Davis (B.A.; 2005);

 Mr. Stevens advises public employers throughout California on wide-ranging issues.
-He provides advice and represents clients in internal investigations and disciplinary procedures, administrative hearings, arbitration and mediation, governmental complaints, trial court litigation, appeals, and grand jury investigations.
+He provides advice and represents clients in internal investigations and disciplinary procedures, administrative hearings, arbitration and mediation, governmental complaints, appeals, and grand jury investigations.

 Mr. Stevens provides counsel on all aspects of labor and employment law.
 He assists clients with labor-management relations, grievance resolution, collective bargaining, and reductions in force.